 Tip #2: Bookend Your Vacation with Statutory Holidays

 The Christmas and New Year’s holidays provide the perfect bookends for a winter vacation.
-In 2025, you could take December 21-24 off and December 28-31 off to create an extended holiday break.
+In 2026, Christmas falls on a Friday and New Year’s Day 2027 is also a Friday.
+This creates a perfect opportunity: you could take the four workdays off between them (December 28, 29, 30, and 31) to create an extended 10-day holiday break using only 4 vacation days.

 Tip #3: Plan Summer Vacations Around the Construction Holiday